IRaC-Lab/franka-open-mp-integration/README.md

-This package is Open Manipulator - Franka Emika Panda Teleoperation System
+This package is about franka-open-mp-integration system.

 # Check List
 1. Connect Open Manipulator and Franka Emika Panda Robot